Dentistry professor sues UC for alleged retaliation following Title IX testimony

-Justine Tanjaya, a doctoral student in the School of Dentistry and Ting’s mentee, filed a sexual harassment complaint against Tetradis in June 2018 and sued Tetradis and the UC in federal court in April 2019.
+A doctoral student in the School of Dentistry and Ting’s mentee, who wished to remained anonymous out of privacy concerns, filed a sexual harassment complaint against Tetradis in June 2018 and sued Tetradis and the UC in federal court in April 2019.

-In Tanjaya’s lawsuit, Tanjaya also claimed Tetradis urged her to file a false Title IX complaint against Ting, which she declined.
-Tetradis still made false sexual harassment allegations against Ting on Tanjaya’s behalf, according to court documents.
+In the student’s lawsuit, they also claimed Tetradis urged them to file a false Title IX complaint against Ting, which they declined.
+Tetradis still made false sexual harassment allegations against Ting on the student’s behalf, according to court documents.

 Ting said Tetradis’ allegations delayed his leave of absence by six weeks.